ceejbot/galls-law/webrebels.md

 ![fit](images/registry_monolith_still.png)

 ^ Notice something here?
-It's our original monolith, still there, chugging along, just doing less than it used to.
+It's our original monolith, still there, chugging along.
+What it does is reduced to the things couchdb is fantastic at: storing json blobs & replicating out.

 ---